Sangarshanan/the-med-place/README.md

 # The Med Place
 ### This installation is guide is only for windows
-First of all check if nodejs and npm are installed in your system
+First check if nodejs and npm are installed in your system
 ```sh
 npm –v
 node –v